 Hillary is a Colorado native and the second of three daughters of the firm’s founding partner, Frank Patterson.
 Hillary received her Bachelor of Arts degree in Psychology from the University of Colorado at Boulder, graduating with honors and distinguished membership in Phi Beta Kappa.
 Hillary received her Juris Doctor degree at the University of Denver, Sturm College of Law, graduating in the top 14% of her class.
 While at the University of Denver, Hillary served as an extern for an energy law firm and for a private criminal defense attorney.
 She also served on the executive board of the law school’s chapter of Phi Delta Phi International Legal Honor Society.
 She worked full time at the firm during law school while also raising her two children.

 Hillary is admitted to practice in Colorado, the United States District Court for the District of Colorado, and the United States Court of Appeals for the Tenth Circuit.
 Her professional associations include the Colorado Bar Association (CBA), Colorado Defense Lawyers Association (CDLA), Colorado Women’s Bar Association (CWBA), the Arapahoe County Bar Association (ACBA), and the Denver Bar Association (DBA).
-Hillary also serves as the New Lawyers Chair of the CDLA Board of Directors.
-She has previously served on the New Lawyers Committee and as the New Lawyers Chair to the CDLA Professionalism and Education Committee.
+Hillary presently serves as Secretary of the CDLA Executive Board of Directors.
+She has previously served as the New Lawyers Chair of the CDLA Board, as a member of the New Lawyers Committee, and as the New Lawyers Chair to the CDLA Professionalism and Education Committee.

 My Roofer, Inc. v.
 State Farm Fire & Casualty Company (Weld County District Court, 2015CV30425).
 July 13, 2016, attorneys Frank Patterson and Hillary Patterson obtained a directed verdict for the defendant.
 Prior to trial, attorney Hillary Patterson successfully argued a pre-trial motion regarding Plaintiff’s spoliation of evidence, and the Court issued an order for adverse inference instruction.
 On appeal, Hillary Patterson drafted the answer brief for the defendant/appellee State Farm and Frank Patterson presented oral arguments on September 6, 2017.
 The Colorado Court of Appeals affirmed the directed verdict in an unpublished opinion.